alirezamirian/angular-chrome-autofill-fix/README.md

 # angular-chrome-autofill-fix
 A tiny fix for chrome problems regarding auto-filled passwords.
-This includes a fix for [angular-material inputs](https://material.angularjs.org/latest/demo/input) to prevent label collapse (until a the fix get pulled into repo), and another fix which overrides the default `required` validator to take Chrome auto-filling into account.
+This includes a fix for [angular-material inputs](https://material.angularjs.org/latest/demo/input) to prevent label collapse (until a fix get pulled into repo), and another fix which overrides the default `required` validator to take Chrome auto-filling into account.

 ## Install
 ```